deviltt/learngit/readme.txt

-Git in aversion control system.
+Git in a distributed version control system.
 Git in free software.